ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 ## 26. Keeping your computer in good shape

 - It is important to update your operating system and software on a regular basis.
 Why should you do this?
 The most important reason is security.
 Hackers discover new security flaws on a daily basis and exploit them to commit attacks.
-Upgrading to the latest version OS will patch known security flaws and make you computer more secure overall.
+Upgrading to the latest version OS will patch known security flaws and make your computer more secure overall.

 Further, you will have access to the latest features, including increased stability and responsiveness.
 The latest version of your OS may make it easier for you to install new applications.